 Chemicals are stored securely throughout the facility.
 The building holds a current warrant of fitness.
 Resident rooms are single, spacious and personalised.
+Some have shared and own ensuites.
 Communal areas within each area are easily accessed with appropriate seating and furniture to accommodate the needs of the residents.
 External areas are safe, secure and well maintained.
 Fixtures fittings and flooring is appropriate and toilet/shower facilities are constructed for ease of cleaning.
 Cleaning and laundry services are well monitored through the internal auditing system.
 Appropriate training, information and equipment for responding to emergencies is provided.
 There is an approved evacuation scheme and emergency supplies for at least three days.
 A first aider is on duty at all times.
 The facility temperature is comfortable and constant.
 Electrical equipment has been tested and tagged.
 All medical equipment and all hoists have been serviced and calibrated.
 Hot water temperatures are monitored.
-There is an approved evacuation scheme and emergency supplies for at least three days.
-At least one first aid trained staff member is on duty at all times.